xbeat/Machine-Learning/README.md

 "Pi" is a psychological thriller film directed by Darren Aronofsky.
 The movie follows Max Cohen, a mathematician who believes he has discovered a 216-digit number that can predict patterns in the stock market.
 While the film's premise is fictional, let's explore some mathematical concepts and their potential applications in financial analysis using Python.

+## Deep Learning and TensorFlow

+Introduction to Deep Learning

+Deep Learning is a subset of Machine Learning that uses neural networks with multiple layers to learn from data.
+It has revolutionized various fields, including computer vision, natural language processing, and game playing.
+This presentation will cover key concepts and models in Deep Learning, focusing on practical implementations using Python.

 ## Boosting and Bagging in Machine Learning with Python

 Introduction to Ensemble Methods